stack-of-tasks/pinocchio/doc/d-practical-exercises/1-directgeom.md

 The kinematic tree is represented by two C++ objects called Model (which contains the model constants: lengths, masses, names, etc) and Data (which contains the working memory used by the model algorithms).
-Both C++ objects are contained in a unique Python class.
-The first class is called RobotWrapper and is generic.
+Both C++ objects are contained in a unique Python class. load_robot_description can load common robot models without issue into pinocchio.
+First install the example-robot-data package using:

-For the next steps, we are going to work with the RobotWrapper.

-Import the class `RobotWrapper` and create an instance of this class in the python terminal.
-At initialization, RobotWrapper will read the model description in the URDF file given as argument.
-In the following, we will use the model of the UR5 robot, available in the directory "models" of pinocchio (available in the homedir of the VBox).
+'sudo apt install robotpkg-example-robot-data'

 ```py
 from robot_descriptions.loaders.pinocchio import load_robot_description